 Come explore the sites of the wondrous Hudson Valley, carved out by the Hudson River, where the Hudson River Valley National Heritage Area is one of only 27 federally designated heritage areas.
+There are numerous Hudson Valley campgrounds close to all the region has to offer.
 The Taconic State Parkway provides a scenic and winding route through the region and is restricted to passenger traffic only.
 Step back in time at historic mansions of Hyde Park, including the homes of the Franklin D. Roosevelt and the Vanderbilt family, and the Old Rhinebeck Aerodrome.

 Did you know?
 Television pop culture is represented in the Hudson Valley Region by Orange County Choppers, the motorcycle manufacturer featured on Discovery Channel’s American Chopper (bet you didn’t know they were located in New York State, not California!).